JakubTesarek/dbgr/README.md

 ## Caching
-You can mark request to be cached in memory.
+You can mark request to be cached.
 All subsequent calls of the same request will be suspended and the result will be taken from cache.
 This is usefull for example when you work with API that requires sign-in.
 You usually want to call the authentication endpoint only once at the beginning and then just re-use cached value.

 To enable caching call `@request` decorator with `cache` argument: